Maxlona/WebAPIs_Auth_Svc_with_Web_Tokens/README.md

 Authentication and Authorization using .NET Core 8 WbeAPIs,

 **What does this Service do?**
-- Authenticate: Create users, Login, Reset Password, and Verify created accounts.
+- _Authenticate_: Create users, Login, Issue JWT Access Tokens, Reset Password, and Verify Access.
-- Authorized: By validating the issued JWT Tokens with Claims (User, Editor, Admin)
+- _Authorized_: By validating the issued JWT Tokens with Claims (User, Editor, Admin).
-- Data Store: Data saved using SQL Server,

-**TechStack**:
+**Tech Stack**:
 - Automapper: Used to abstract the DB Models from the front-end "user" request.
 - JWT Tokens and Claims: Used to authorize and protect sensitive endpoints.
 - Swagger: Endpoint API Explorer